kzisme/HnTagger/README.md

 (Note: XPath's may be used for this as well - but currently seem overkill since the selectors already exist.
 If we were searching for elements within the DOM it may be useful to use XPaths)

+Notes:

+- If your contentscript.js file is not running (but is valid js) check your manifest.json file to see how/when your script is being ran (document_end).